Answers to Your Questions About Donating Your Body to Medical Education and Research:

-Why are human bodies donated to the Quillen College of Medicine?
+Why are human bodies donated to the ETSU Quillen College of Medicine?

-They are an indispensable aid in medical teaching.
+They are an indispensable aid in medical teaching and research.
 The basis of all medical knowledge is human anatomy; human anatomy can be learned only by a study of the human body.
 Without this study there would be no physicians, and no surgery.

 How will my body be used?

-Most bodies are used to teach medical and physical therapy students, residents and in the continuing education program for surgeons.
+Most bodies are used to teach medical and physical therapy students, and residents, and in the continuing education program for surgeons.
+Some bodies are used for research, primarily by surgeons to study new operative techniques.

 Are there any restrictions on the condition of bodies accepted?

 Yes.
-The remains may be refused in certain instances when tissues have been destroyed (for example, by a serious automobile accident), or when the body has been autopsied, or embalmed incorrectly.
-Also, we will not accept the remains if organs other than the eyes have been removed at the time of death, if the body weight is in excess of 230 pounds, or if the donor has or dies of a contagious disease (for example, AIDS, hepatitis, MRSA, staph).
-The determination of the acceptability of the body or donation can only be made at the time of death, since the cause of death may render the donation unusable for study.
+The remains may be refused in certain instances when tissues have been damaged (for example, by a serious automobile accident), or when the body has been autopsied, or embalmed incorrectly.
+Also, we will not accept the remains if organs have been donated, if the body weight is in excess of 230 pounds, or if the donor has or dies of a contagious disease (for example, AIDS, hepatitis, MRSA, staph).
+The determination of the acceptability of the body or donation can only be made at the time of death, since the cause of death may render the donation unsuitable for study.
 To avoid undue grief and disappointment to members of your family, they should be made aware of these conditions and have an alternate plan.

 Is this a normal and acceptable procedure?